MohamedElrefy/Graduation_Project/README.md

 - This is an e-commerce web application, a platform dedicated to health and wellness products using <a href="https://medium.com/javarevisited/getting-started-with-microservices-4266f440086f">Microservice architecture pattern</a>.

 - Secure authentication and authorization functionalities using Spring Security and JWT.
-Integrated email verification during sign-up..
+Integrated email verification during sign-up.

 - Comprehensive product and category data management, including adding, editing, viewing, and searching.